-5 Tips to End a Toxic Relationship Today, around 39 percent of relationships end in a divorce.
-When it comes to toxic relationships, divorce is often the best course of action.
+5 Tips to End a Toxic Relationship Today, around 39 percent of relationships end in divorce.
+Divorce is often the best course of action regarding toxic relationships.

 Once you are in a toxic marriage or affair, it can ruin all aspects of your happiness and mental health.
-Unless you are smart enough to end this relationship right away, you can end up losing years of your life to a harmful person.
+Unless you are smart enough to end this relationship immediately, you can lose years of your life to a harmful person.

 What Is a Toxic Relationship?

-At its heart, a toxic relationship is a relationship where you do not feel loved and supported.
+At its heart, a toxic relationship is one where you do not feel loved and supported.
 The other person may demean or attack you.
 If a relationship generally makes you feel worse, it is considered a toxic relationship.

-Marital affairs are toxic relationships because it is completely impossible to have an honest, trusting relationship when one person is cheating.
+Marital affairs are toxic because it is impossible to have an honest, trusting relationship when one person is cheating.

 Unfortunately, toxic relationships are extremely common.
-Other than toxic marriages and affairs, you can find toxic relationships at work or at school.
+You can find toxic relationships other than unhealthy marriages and affairs at work or school.

 Sometimes, relationships with family members and friends are also toxic.
-If you feel threatened physically, mentally or emotionally, you are not in a healthy partnership.
+You are not in a healthy partnership if you feel threatened physically, mentally, or emotionally.

-While toxic relationships can harm anyone, they are more likely to affect certain types of people.
+While toxic relationships can harm anyone, they are more likely to affect certain people.
 Often, narcissists and controlling partners know how to find people who are more likely to put up with their bad behavior.
-They will deliberately manipulate you and demean you until they have broken you down completely.
+They will deliberately manipulate and demean you until they completely break you down.

 The Types of Toxic Relationships

 There are many different kinds of toxic relationships.
-Sometimes, this is a problem at work instead of in romantic relationships.
 While toxic relationships can be the fault of both partners, they can also be caused by one person.
 If someone constantly argues with you or makes critical remarks, you may be dealing with a toxic partner.
+Sometimes, this is a problem at work instead of in romantic relationships.

 Unfortunately, some people do not realize how their behaviors affect the people around them.
-If they grew up in a toxic family, they may think that the way they act is normal.
+If they grew up in a toxic family, they might think about how they usually act.
 These cases are sad to deal with because the toxic person may never be able to break the cycle.
 As a result, they will never get to have happy, fulfilling relationships.

-While some people merely do not understand how to have healthy relationships, other partners deliberately try to say rude or mean things.
-Even when you try to change the way you live, you may feel like you will never live up to their expectations.
+While some people do not understand how to have healthy relationships, other partners deliberately try to say rude or mean things.
+Even when you try to change how you live, you may feel like you will never live up to their expectations.
 Unfortunately, you are probably right because no one will ever be exactly what they want.

 There are many different types of toxic relationships.
-Each type can negatively impact your cardiovascular health, happiness and mental health.
+Each type can negatively impact your cardiovascular, happiness, and mental health.
 If you are in a toxic relationship, you may have encountered one of the following kinds of partners before.